Village Curbside Garbage Pickup

 Garbage pick up is Tuesday mornings.
 Garbage cans should be tightly covered and placed at the curbside Monday evenings after 4 pm.
 Please limit cans to 30 gallon size.

-Yard Debris, Leaves, Brush etc are picked up at curbside the third Wednesday of the month.
-If you are putting leaves in plastic bags do not tie the bag closed.
-The Highway crew will empty the bags in the truck and leave the leaf bags for further use.
+Yard Debris, Leaves, Brush etc are picked up at curbside.
+The pick-up schedule varies based on seasonality and need.
+Please check the Highway Department home page on the Village website for an updated schedule.
+Effective September 1, 2020 lawn and leaf debris placed in plastic bags will not be picked up.
 You can also avoid using bags altogether by collecting leaves in garbage cans.
 Brush must be tied in manageable lengths of no longer than four feet.

 Christmas Trees can be placed near the curb during the month of January and the Village will collect them.
 Please thoroughly remove all tinsel and plastic coverings.